 18. Entangled Life: How Fungi Make Our Worlds, Change Our Minds & Shape Our Futures

 Entangled Life is best for you if you want to know general cool stuff about fungi, what they are, and what they can do.
-It covers most things very broadly but also does go in-depth.
+It covers most things very broadly but also goes in-depth.
 I feel like I’m doing a mushroom pep talk with this book.
 The author shows you how essential fungi are and gives insight into this book’s beautiful contents.

 Author: Merlin Sheldrake